[XDS560v2 System Trace USB](https://www.ti.com/tool/tmdsemu560v2stm-u)

 This usually means that a device that was previously connected has been disconnected.
 Ensure that all the devices are connected by selecting the device in the tree list and pressing the Connect button.

 The message indicates that no target transmitter clock was detected during the receiver calibration.
-This usually means that the external pin manager has not been enabled.
-To enable it run the appropriate GEL script commands for your device.
+This usually means that the external pin manager has not been enabled, requiring to assign and run the appropriate GEL script commands for your device.
+Some devices such as 66AK2H12 or 66AK2E05 require this to be done manually, but others feature a platform target configuration such as K2GEVM or IDK_AM572X, where these scripts are pre-configured.

 This is probably caused by not turning on option to view non-debuggable devices.
 This option can be turned on from CCS debug view options.
 Once the option is checked, you need to re-launch the debugger.

-###Q: What if someone is already using the emualtor via ethernet? / What does "SC_ERR_OCS_ALREADY_OPEN" mean?
+##Q: What if someone is already using the Debug Probe via ethernet? / What does "SC_ERR_OCS_ALREADY_OPEN" mean?

-If someone is already using the emulator on ethernet, you may get an error message like SC_ERR_OCS_ALREADY_OPEN.
-This means someone already has a connection to the emulator.
+If someone is already using the Debug Probe on ethernet, you may get an error message like SC_ERR_OCS_ALREADY_OPEN.
+This means someone already has a connection to the Debug Probe.

-###Q: How can I confirm the IP address of the 560v2 unit I am trying to access?
+##Q: How can I confirm the IP or the USB address of the XDS560v2 unit I am trying to access?

 When using DTC_CONF, the ACTIVITY-1 LED should blink briefly.